des2412/lendico-annuities/README.md

 A service deployed as a Microservice (MS) exhibits key benefits-;

-An independent entity that can be managed independently by a particular team.
+Easily deployed to Cloud infrastructure

-Easily deployed to Cloud infrastructure where services may be discovered (e.g., Eureka).
+May be discovered (e.g., Eureka).

 Scale horizontally, per configuration, in response to demand in a Cloud environment.